-AS fulfills this aim by maintaining disability-related documents, certifying eligibility for services, determining reasonable accommodations, and developing plans for provision of such accommodations for students with disabilities.
-AS also assists all college departments in providing appropriate accommodations for students in courses, programs, services, activities and facilities.
+AS maintains disability-related documents, certifies eligibility for services, determines reasonable accommodations and develops plans for the provision of such accommodations for students with disabilities.
+AS assists all college departments in providing appropriate accommodations for students in courses, programs, services, activities and facilities.